fneri13/CTurboBFM/README.md

 ### Notes ###
-* The code has been written for Mac OS systems, so there are likely of portability issues for windows machines.
+* The code has been written for Mac OS systems, so there are probably portability issues on Windows machines.

 * The system of Euler equations is solved with explicit time-stepping methods (3rd or 4th order Runge-Kutta).
 This means that the time-step must be accurately restricted below certain limits, and a large number of iterations may be required to simulate a certain problem.

 * Three possible time-step methods.
-Local for steady state analysis, global for CFL limited global time step, and fixed time step for unsteady simulations.
+Local for steady state analysis, globally CFL limited time-marching, and global fixed time step for unsteady simulations.

 * Two convection schemes available (JST and Roe).
 Extension of Roe to second order with MUSCL reconstruction and flux limiters available.